 The Texas A&M University System

 The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $9.6 billion.
-Through a statewide network of 11 universities, a comprehensive health science center, eight state agencies, and the RELLIS Campus, the Texas A&M System educates more than 153,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
+Through a statewide network of 11 universities, a comprehensive health science center and eight state agencies, the Texas A&M System educates more than 153,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
 System-wide, research and development expenditures exceed $1 billion and help drive the state’s economy.

 Texas A&M AgriLife